rorycl/mailfinder/README.md

 Usage:
   mailfinder [options] OutputMbox

-Find email in mbox and maildirs using one or more golang regular expressions.
+Find email by searching the text, enriched text and html bodies and attachments of email held in mbox and maildirs mail stores using one or more golang regular expressions.
 At least one mbox or maildir must be specified.
 Searches can optionally be extended to some header fields specified individually or by using the Headers option.

 All regular expressions must match.